 In the year 1969, Chitral was merged into the Malakand division of the then NWFP as a settled area.
 Chitral lies at the intersection of old Chinese Empire, Indian Empire, the ex-Russian Empire and the previous Afghan kingdom.
 It got the eyes of the British Empire when the British administration of India looked for new companions in mountainous range and the tribal belt.
-At that point Major John Bidulph went to Chitral in 1876 and informed the government of India about the utility of Chitral.
+At that point Major John Bidulph went to Chitral in 1876.
+He informed the government of India about the utility of Chitral.
 So friendship between the British and Chitral began which brought about the famous incident of 1895.

 In the late nineteenth century it turned out to be a piece of British India.
 It was an independent state in 1947, which acceded to Pakistan in that year.
-The rule of the Mehtar reached an end in 1954 and the power was transferred to the political agent posted at Chitral.
+The rule of the Mehtar reached an end in 1954.
+The power was transferred to the political agent posted at Chitral.
 The state was merged into Pakistan in July 1969.
 The written history of Chitral is isolated into six ages as takes after:

 Zoroastrianism, an Old Persian religion, has additionally abandoned a portion of its follows around there.
 Customs additionally tell about leaving of dead bodies unburied in collapses the wild or in the empty of trees.
 Such practices were particular in this religion.
 A celebration on 21st March (Nouroz) the main day in Persian schedule still wins in Chitral.
 It is praised in few valleys consistently.
 (Israr, Chitral a chronicled outline).

 Another engraving in Barenis alludes to the Kushans.
 As indicated by Sir Aurel Stien, the engraving says that Jivarman requested to make the related illustration of a stupa.
-Such shake carvings have made disarray for scholars like Buddulph and numerous others to trust that Chitral framed piece of the last Hindu Shahi leader of Kabul.
-It’s likewise trusted that the northern parts had grasped Islam before ninth century’s over when Arabs crushed Bahman, head of the nation.
+Such carvings have made scholars like Buddulph and others believe that Chitral framed piece of the last Hindu Shahi leader of Kabul.
+It’s likewise trusted that the northern parts had grasped Islam before ninth century’s over when Arabs crushed Bahman.
 When of withdrawal of Arabs numerous individuals had acknowledged Islam.
 (Trinket, second Hindukush Cultural Conference, p.19-21).

 In the start of eleventh century Shah Nadir Rais possessed southern Chitral and vanquished the Kalash.
 Shah Nadir Rais stretched out his domain from Gilgit to the present southern limits of Chitral.
 Rais family governed over Chitral for around three hundred years when Katur family succeeded them.

 The Katur succeeded the Rais tradition in 1595.
-Muhtaram Shah I was the founder of Kature rule in Chitral, whose decedents governed over Chitral until 1969 when the State was converged as an area of NWFP.
+Muhtaram Shah I was the founder of Kature rule in Chitral.
+Whose decedents governed over Chitral until 1969 when the State was converged as an area of NWFP.